Policy on Return of Title IV Funds

 - Subtract the unearned amount of institutional costs from the total amount of unearned aid, and this will equal the amount of federal financial aid you will be responsible for repaying.

-You will be notified in writing showing that portion of unearned aid the school will refund from institutional costs and that portion you will be responsible to repay.
+You will be notified by email showing that portion of unearned aid the school will refund from institutional costs and that portion you will be responsible to repay.

 You will have 30 days from the date of this bill to pay in full the amount shown, or make arrangements with the Student Account Services for a payment plan.
 If you fail to pay the amount shown, or if you make arrangements for a payment plan but do not make your payments as scheduled, the balance will be turned over to collections.